 Bitcoin Cash Wallet

 Bitcoin Cash is a peer-to-peer electronic cash system.
-It's a permissionless, decentralized cryptocurrency that requires no trusted third parties and no central bank.Get Wallet
+It's a permissionless, decentralized cryptocurrency that requires no trusted third parties and no central bank.Create BCH Wallet

 Its history is also the history of Bitcoin, because, until August 1, 2017, they were the same cryptocurrency: Bitcoin Cash is the first fork of Bitcoin.
 This means that the original code of the first blockchain and its transactions were cloned to some extent-specifically, up to block number 478,558.
 Since that time a new blockchain with different rules was created, and a new digital currency apart from (and not in place of) Bitcoin.